Mrbest2023/lab-02/README.md

 ## Lab Question Answers

 Answer for Question 1:
 When I added 50% loss the UDP wasn't able to keep p with me as I entered in numbers at a relatively fast pace.
+This is because it has a limited bandwidhth and certain limitations.

 Answer for question 2:
 The relability of the TCP also went down when I added the 50% loss as it only responded to about half of my inputs.